Kanban-Zai/kanban-zai-version-1.0/core.md

 They sit as part of the team.
 They do not have to be mustered, they may not vote, and their appearance on the team and subsequent departure from the team must be audited.

-Upon arrival the audit must include the length of the guests expected stay.
+Upon arrival the journal must include the length of the guests expected stay.
 If that stay is extended the new expected length of stay must be audited.

 ### PAN